JustLokust/factorio-quicksearch/README.md

 pick up the stack of "chemical plant 1".
 - Q to close the search box without selecting anything.

-# Search corpora
+# Match types

 Quicksearch looks for results from your inventory, crafting recipes, logistics networks, and open chests.
 Clicking on a result does something slightly different, depending on where the item was found.

 - Inventory / chest.
 Click on these to pick up a stack.
 Common Factorio modifiers apply for transferring items (e.g. ctrl+click to transfer all items of that type between chest and inventory).
 - Crafting.
 Click on these to create a ghost blueprint of the item.
 Alternatively, hold ctrl or shift to craft a different amount of the item.
 - Logistics Networks.
 Click on these to create a ghost blueprint of the item.
-  Alternativel, hold ctrl or shift to request a certain amount from the logistics network.
+Alternatively, hold ctrl or shift to request a certain amount from the logistics network.
 The request will be cleared once bots fulfill it.

+# Search string

+Your search will match any item that contains any of the letters you typed, in that order, regardless of letters in between.
+This allows you to search for a substring of a term, like "yser" for "electrolyser".
+Other examples:

+- "stta4" - "STorage-TAnk-4"
+- "xtb" - "eXpress-Transport-Belt"
+- "dee" - "meDium-ElEctric-Pole"

+Also, for technical reasons, Quicksearch searches on the item's in-game type name, not the translated name.